solliancenet/tech-immersion-data-ai/day1-exp3/README.md

 9. Select **Save** at the top of the Application settings blade.

    ![The save button on the Application settings blade is highlighted.](media/application-settings-save.png 'Save')

+   > NOTE: The astute reader may have noticed in the above steps that the Web App continues to query a database called `ContosoAutoDb` and not the database that was just restored.
+This is intended only to shorten the application configuration steps.
+Rest assured that the changes you made to the database connection string would enable your application to reach any of the databases loaded on to the SQL Server Managed Instance.

 10. Select **Overview** to the left of the Application settings blade to return to the overview blade of your App Service.